Strong non-acidic Vitamin C - pharmaceutical-grade

 - Contributes to the protection of cells from oxidative stress

-- Contributes to normal collagen formation for the normal function of the blood vessels
+- Contributes to normal collagen formation for normal functioning of the blood vessels

-- Contributes to normal collagen formation for the normal function of bones
+- Contributes to normal collagen formation for normal bone function

-- Contributes to normal collagen formation for the normal function of cartilage
+- Contributes to normal collagen formation for normal cartilage function

-- Contributes to normal collagen formation for the normal function of gums
+- Contributes to normal collagen formation for normal gums

-- Contributes to normal collagen formation for the normal function of skin
+- Contributes to normal collagen formation for normal skin function

-- Contributes to normal collagen formation for the normal function of teeth
+- Contributes to normal collagen formation for normal teeth

 - Contributes to normal energy-yielding metabolism